James Oglethorpe: Establishment of Georgia

 Oglethorpe arranged for Martyn's work to be widely read; in addition to being independently published, it appeared in The London Journal, the Country Journal, the Gentlemen's Magazine, and the South Carolina Gazette.
 Various notices seeking donations and people willing to emigrate to the colony were published in other English newspapers.
 In November 1732, Oglethorpe had Select Tracts Relating to Colonies published.
-In 1733, Reasons for Establishing the Colony of Georgia in America, written by Martyn, and A New and Accurate Account of the Provinces of South-Carolina and Georgia, by Oglethorpe, were published.
+In 1733, Reasons for Establishing the Colony of Georgia in America, by Martyn, and A New and Accurate Account of the Provinces of South-Carolina and Georgia, by Oglethorpe, were published.
 Oglethorpe is thought to have paid for the publication of Select Tracts and A New and Accurate Account.
-In 1732, Oglethorpe advocated for extending Thomas Lombe's patent on a silk engine.
+In 1732, he advocated extending Thomas Lombe's patent on a silk engine.

-In June 1732, Oglethorpe, Perceval, Martyn, and a group of other prominent Britons (collectively known as the Trustees for the Establishment of the Colony of Georgia in America) petitioned for and were eventually granted a royal charter to establish the colony of Georgia between the Savannah River and the Altamaha River on 9 June 1732.
-The following month they selected the first group to send to the colony from wide-ranging applications.
+On 9 June 1732, Oglethorpe, Perceval, Martyn, and a group of other prominent Britons (collectively known as the Trustees for the Establishment of the Colony of Georgia in America) petitioned for and were eventually granted a royal charter to establish the colony of Georgia between the Savannah River and the Altamaha River.
+The next month they selected the first group to send to the colony from wide-ranging applications.
 Oglethorpe's mother had died on 19 June, and he decided to join the group and travel to Georgia.
 He was formally placed in charge of publicizing the Georgia colony on 3 August.

-That summer, a letter written by Ayuba Suleiman Diallo, an enslaved merchant, reached Oglethorpe.
-He purchased and freed Diallo.
-Oglethorpe, who had been made a director or assistant of the Royal African Company in January 1731 and elected a deputy governor in 1732, sold his stock and resigned after the 'Diallo incident' and shortly before leaving for Georgia.
-Oglethorpe set sail from Gravesend for Georgia with 114 others on the Anne on 15 or 17 November 1732.
+That summer, a letter written by Ayuba Suleiman Diallo, an enslaved African trader, reached Oglethorpe, who purchased and freed Diallo.
+Oglethorpe, who had been made a director or assistant of the Royal African Company (RAC) in January 1731 and elected a deputy governor in 1732, sold his stock in the RAC and resigned after the incident and shortly before leaving for Georgia.
+He set sail from Gravesend for Georgia with 114 others on the merchant ship Anne on 15 or 17 November 1732.